couchbase/cbft/DESIGN.md

 rebalance-flow.txt document for more details.

 * ns-server rebalances only one bucket at a time.
-* ns-server prioritizes VBucket moves to try to keep number of active VBuckets "level" throughout KV nodes in the cluster.
+* ns-server prioritizes VBucket moves to try to keep the number of active VBuckets "level" throughout KV nodes in the cluster.
 * ns-server also limits concurrent KV backfills to 1 per node.
 * ns-server disables compactions during VBucket moves and view indexing, to increase efficiency/throughput at the cost of using more storage space.
-* after 64 VBucket moves, ns-server kicks off a phase of compactions across the cluster.
+* after 64 VBucket moves (by default, this is actually configurable in ns-server), ns-server kicks off a phase of compactions across the cluster.
-* ns-server disables indexing during some sub-phases of the rebalance moves to implement "consistent view queries under rebalance".
+* ns-server pauses indexing during some sub-phases of the rebalance moves to implement "consistent view queries under rebalance".

 Pictorially, here is a diagram on concurrency during rebalance (from